ThomasTJdev/nim_websitecreator/README.md

 These options are only available at compiletime:

-* `-d:nginx` = Used to close the streaming connection when using nginx as a webserver
 * `-d:adminnotify` = Send error logs (ERROR) to the specified admin email
 * `-d:dev` = Development
 * `-d:devemailon` = Send email when `-d:dev` is activated